Brook + Wilde Lux mattress review in brief

 - Now only available in medium firmness (previously 3 options)

 The Brook + Wilde Lux mattress is a 26cm deep, five layer memory foam and pocket coil model designed to relieve pressure across your body during sleep.
 It’s the most affordable model from the luxury sleep specialist.
 When we reviewed it, you could choose from three different firmness levels, but as of autumn 2022 you can now only opt for a medium firmness (you can still pick your firmness with the other beds in the range).

 One of the big attractions with the Brook + Wilde Lux is that even though it’s a luxury model, it’s reasonably priced (£949 for a double size), and you can often pick one up for much less than that.
 So if you’re searching for the best mattress for deeper, more comfortable sleep and all without paying the earth, the Brook + Wilde Lux is worth your time.

 For this review we slept on a double size medium firmness Lux mattress for around five weeks and found it extremely comfortable.
 Even though it’s the entry-level option in Brook + Wilde’s four-strong range of mattresses in a box, there’s nothing ‘budget’ about the design or performance of The Lux.

 Trial: 200 nights

 Firmness: Medium (5/10)

 Materials: Memory foam, pocket springs

 Sizes: Single, double, king, super king

-The Lux medium is rated 5 on the firmness scale and, because it hits that sweet spot between comfort and support, we think it would suit back, side and combi sleepers the most.
-The Lux firm is rated a 7, and is a good choice for people who need maximum support, for heavier bodies, and for stomach sleepers.
+The Lux medium is rated 5 on the firmness scale (with 1 being as soft as a marshmallow and 10 being as hard as a plank of wood) and, because it hits that sweet spot between comfort and support, we think it would suit back, side and combi sleepers the most.

 - Five-layer hybrid mattress